-There are very few reviews of SmilePath’s services, but you can find plenty of reviews for AlignerCo, which is the name SmilePath uses in America.
-In fact, we found roughly 400 AlignerCo reviews scattered across the internet, and reading through them can give you a good feel for what you should expect from SmilePath.
+SmilePath doesn’t have a lot of customer reviews online, but you can find plenty of reviews for AlignerCo, the name they use in the U.S. In fact, we found roughly a thousand AlignerCo reviews scattered across the internet, and reading through them can give you a good feel for what to expect from SmilePath.

-Skimming through these reviews, it seems like their customers are thrilled by their low prices, but the positive feedback doesn’t end there.
-It’s clear that customers appreciate the way AlignerCo/SmilePath provides the same high-quality results as much more expensive (and time-consuming) options, and they also frequently compliment their customer support reps by name.
+Customers are thrilled by their low prices, but the positive feedback doesn’t end there.
+It’s clear that customers appreciate the way AlignerCo/SmilePath provides the same high-quality results as much more expensive (and time-consuming) options, and they also frequently compliment their customer support team.

-While some other companies have a higher volume of customer feedback, it’s impossible to complain about the high quality of SmilePath’s reviews.
+While some other companies have a higher volume of customer feedback, we can’t complain about the high quality of SmilePath’s reviews.

 SmilePath vs. Invisalign

 By far the most significant difference between SmilePath and Invisalign is pricing.
-Invisalign costs between $4,000 and $9,000, while SmilePath’s pricing checks in at less than $2,000.
-For anyone with minor spacing and crowding issues, SmilePath can deliver similar results for a fraction of the cost of Invisalign.
+Invisalign costs between $4,000 and $9,000 on average, while SmilePath checks in at less than $2,000.
+For anyone with minor spacing and crowding issues, SmilePath can deliver similar results for a fraction of the cost.

-However, if you have more serious dental issues, SmilePath may not be able to help you.
-On the other hand, Invisalign can perform more complex alignments that may make them worth the extra expense.
-In addition, some people like the high level of customization that you can only receive through in-office consultations.
+However, if you have more serious dental issues, Invisalign is the better choice.
+With hands-on care from a dentist, their aligners can perform more complex dental and jaw shifts that may make them worth the extra expense.
+In addition, some people like the high level of customization that you’ll get with in-office consultations.

 There truly is no substitute for in-office care from a certified orthodontist.
-However, if all you’re dealing with is some moderate crowding or spacing problems, SmilePath can give you the results you want faster and cheaper than Invisalign can.
+However, if all you’re dealing with is some moderate crowding or spacing problems, SmilePath can achieve the results you want for less time and money.